amadron/FinalProject_ShaderProg/readme.md

 The following techniques are implemented:

 * Phong Shading
+* Textures
+    * Albedo/Diffuse
+    * Normal/Bump Maps
+        *Normals will be replaced by normals from map
 * Summed Area Table (SAT) Filter
     * Implementation by Fragment Shader
     * Each Pass is Parallelized by using Blocks